 To provide some background, as you might know, a few years ago, SAYB migrated from the prior date of 5/1 to the new Little League International redefined date of 9/1 that establishes how to determine a player’s age.
 SAYB also participates in other leagues as players progress beyond 12 years of age.
 As a player moves to 13 years of age, we move from Little League International Governance to Minnesota Youth Athletic Services (MYAS).
 MYAS utilizes the old date of 5/1 to determine a player's age.
 This created a unique scenario for SAYB and leagues like SAYB that play Little League through 12 years old and then switch over to MYAS as players grow older.

 You may register your ballplayer as a 13 year old.
-He would then participate in Big League tryouts currently scheduled for Saturday, February 20, 2021 at Bethel University.
-More details on Big League can be found on the www.sayb.org website and more information regarding tryouts, including a second round, will be communicated at a later date.
+He would then participate in Big League tryouts currently scheduled for DATE TO BE DETERMINE at LOCATION.
+More details on Big League can be found on the www.sayb.org website and more information regarding tryouts will be communicated at a later date.

 You may register your ballplayer as an American League(AL)/National League(NL) player for the regular season.
-He would then participate in NL/AL tryouts scheduled for Sunday, February 21, 2021 at Bethel University.
+He would then participate in NL/AL tryouts scheduled for DATE TO BE DETERMINE at LOCATION.
 More details about tryouts will be communicated at a later date.